 The committee may not be able to control revenue, but you can revise expenditure and defer non-essential and discretionary spending.
 A cashflow forecast should be prepared to assess cashflow and any impact from the current environment.
 We have developed a tool to enable your strata manager to assist you with this.

-Consideration can also be given for the use of funds in investment accounts.
-Most banks are offering a removal of break costs for accessing funds from term deposits.
-The 31-day notice period is still required to access funds so early thought should be given to this.
+You may also consider using funds in investment accounts, if necessary during this difficult time.
+Some banks may be offering removal of break costs for accessing funds from term deposits.
+The 31-day notice period is still required to access funds, so you should think about this early on.

-The owners corporation can revisit the current budget under which the levies were determined at the last AGM.
-Items of proposed expenditure could be re-considered on the criteria of whether they are essential and/or are a legal requirement.
-A general meeting could then be held to reset the levies in accordance with a revised budget.
+The owners corporation can revisit the current budget under which the levies were determined at the last AGM in order to manage strata finances during COVID-19.
+Items of proposed expenditure could be reconsidered on the criteria of whether they are essential and/or are a legal requirement.
+A general meeting could then be held to reset the levies per a revised budget.

-The legislation allows for money in your capital works fund that’s typically used for things such as painting, to be used towards expenditure normally paid for from the administrative fund.
+In New South Wales, strata legislation allows for money in your capital works fund to be used towards expenditure generally paid for from the administrative fund.
+This may be a good option to consider to manage strata finances during COVID-19.

-A committee can transfer or loan money between the administrative and capital works funds to meet upcoming expenditure of administrative or capitals works related items.
-There are some requirements around the determination of repayment within 90 days which must be considered when the funds are loaned from one account to the other.
+A committee can transfer or loan money between the administrative and capital works funds to meet the upcoming expenditure of administrative or capitals works related items.
+There are some requirements around the determination of repayment within 90 days, which must be adhered to.

-The legislation provides that monies in your maintenance fund for painting and replacement capital items etc. can be used for recurrent expenditure normally paid from the administrative fund – where the appropriate special resolution has been passed by the owners corporation.
+In Victoria, owners corporation legislation provides that money in your maintenance fund can be used for recurrent expenditure normally paid from the administrative fund, if the owners corporation has passed an appropriate special resolution.

-Many properties pay their insurance premiums for a year in one large sum.
-To provide greater cashflow, your strata manager can talk to your broker or insurance company about payment of your premium in lesser instalments.
+Many properties pay their yearly insurance premiums for a year in one large sum.
+To improve cash flow and manage strata finances during COVID-19, your strata manager can talk to your broker or insurance company about paying your premium in lesser instalments.
 Most insurers do not charge an additional cost for such an arrangement.

-Premium funding can also be explored through your insurance broker as another means to address cashflow.
-Our insurance partner, BCB, has enabled more flexible premium funding arrangements to spread the annual insurance premium into monthly payments.
-They are also waiving the usual commission and fees for arranging funding.
+You can also explore premium funding can also be explored through your insurance broker as another means to address cash flow.
 This must be approved at a general meeting.

 New South Wales and Queensland

-The committee may wish to evaluate external liquidity options via a strata loan to assist with meeting its expenditure requirements through this period, whether it be for capital works items or to supplement or replace levy contributions to make the scheme more financially resilient and to provide flexibility.
+Committees may wish to evaluate external liquidity options via a strata or body corporate loan to meet its expenditure requirements, whether for capital works items or to supplement or replace levy contributions to make the scheme more financially resilient and provide flexibility.

-For capital expenditure where you have designated funding within a capital fund, you can choose to retain those funds for general administrative expenditure and use a loan facility to help with expenditure that may have been otherwise met by levies.
+For capital expenditure that you have designated funding within a capital fund, you can choose to retain those funds for general administrative spending and use a loan to help with costs that levies may have otherwise met.

-The committee can seek to defer non-essential major works to alleviate financial pressure on owners.
-The committee must however continue to observe their obligations to repair and maintain common property, as well as observe any contractual obligations already in place.
+The committee can seek to defer non-essential major works to alleviate financial pressure on owners, in order to manage strata finances during COVID-19.
+The committee must, however, continue to observe their obligations to repair and maintain common property and observe any contractual obligations already in place.

 Consider payment plans